What can my landlord do if I owe rent?Updated August 31

 If your landlord gives you a notice, check if it’s filled out correctly

 If your landlord wants you to move out because of unpaid rent, they must give you a Notice to End your Tenancy Early for Non-payment of Rent (Form N4) .
-Check it carefully to see if it is filled out completely.
-The could refuse to you if the does not follow all these rules:
+Check it carefully to see if it's filled out completely.
+The (LTB) could refuse to you if the doesn't follow all these rules:

 Uses the proper form

-The notice should be on the Landlord and Tenant Board’s Form N4.
-But if it is not, the notice might still be valid if it has all the same information as the Form N4 does.
+The notice should be on the LTB's Form N4.
+But even if it isn't on the proper form, the notice might still be valid if it has all the same information as the Form N4 does.

 Gives details about what you owe

-The notice must tell you how much the landlord says you owe.
-It must also give details to show how the landlord calculated the amount.
+The notice must tell you how much rent the landlord says you owe.
+It must also show how the landlord calculated the amount.

 Tells you how to cancel the notice

 The notice must tell you that you can cancel it by paying all the rent that you owe by a certain date.
-That date must be at least 14 days after you get the notice or 7 days if you rent by the day or week.
+That date must be at least 14 days after you get the notice if you rent by the month or year, or 7 days if you rent by the day or week.